15th July 2020

 Of course, face-to-face interaction and meetings are still (and always will be) an invaluable means of communicating with your colleagues.
 But instant messaging makes communication more convenient and accessible, regardless of whether the person you need to speak with is in the next room or in a completely different time zone to you.

-There are so many options for Instant Messaging out there, many of which are totally free!
-Systems like Microsoft Teams, which are built into most machines is a great option.
+There are so many options for Instant Messaging out there, many of which are totally free, such as Microsoft Teams!

 What are the Benefits of Using an Internal Instant Messaging System?

 Instant messaging offers a myriad of benefits which overlap with the reasons why having an effective communication strategy is vital to your business.
 This just goes to show how much of an asset adopting an instant messaging platform can be.

 Depending on the nature of your business, some staff may work from home or out on the field while others are in the office.
 In this scenario, communication becomes that bit more important, as your staff need to stay in the loop with one another.
 Instant messaging allows your staff to stay connected with each other, regardless of where they are stationed.

 The great thing about instant messaging is that you aren’t restricted to private chats.
 You have the option to also launch group chats, which can be highly advantageous if you have a team who need to stay in the loop.
 Likewise, if there is an announcement or message that needs to be relayed to everyone, letting all employees know in one sweep couldn’t be easier than in a group chat.

 Being able to choose who you would like to communicate with is very beneficial as it allows you to only include the relevant people in a conversation.
 This is also particularly important if you want to relay a private (and potentially confidential) message to an individual.